jjcoronal/climate-kic-portfolio/page12.md

 Documents how participants were positioned as co-researchers, not subjects, and how the researcher's own positionality was made visible as part of the sensemaking process.

 ##### Activity and photo mission structuring
+Participants were positioned as co-researchers, not subjects.

 ![image](assets/img/thesis/mapa.png)
 ![image](assets/img/thesis/actividades.png)

 ##### Autoethnography and positionality
+The researcher's own positionality was made visible as a methodological instrument, enabling the group to interrogate assumptions together rather than receive findings.

 ![image](assets/img/thesis/FinalThesis_6.jpg)

 #### Walk results
+The process produced patterns, tensions, and insights that emerged from situated participatory inquiry and fed directly into what critical walking methodologies need to have for better stakeholder alignment around contested urban dynamics.
 ![image](assets/img/thesis/Thesis_7.jpg)
 ![image](assets/img/thesis/Thesis_8.jpg)